 - What is terminating S corporations today?

-- Discussing a proposal for a yet-to-be-developed new tax form, which calculates S corp basis, designed to be attached to individual returns
+- A proposed new tax form for S corp basis, designed to be attached to individual returns

 - How §179 limitations affect basis in partnership, LLC, and S corporations